-Pursuant to Section 504 of the Rehabilitation Act of 1973, as amended in 1992, and the Americans with Disabilities Act of 1990 (ADA), Central Christian College of Kansas takes an active role in strategizing and implementing ways to support individuals needing special accommodations.
-Any student who may require an accommodation should contact the Success Center and provide verification of eligibility.
-It is the responsibility of the student to initiate contact with the Success Center.
+Pursuant to Section 504 of the Rehabilitation Act of 1973, as amended in 1991, and the Americans with Disabilities Act of 1990 (ADA), Central Christian College of Kansas takes an active role in strategizing and implementing ways to support individuals needing special accommodations.
+It is the responsibility of the student to request accommodations and provide verification of eligibility to the Office of Academic Support Services/Disability Support in order to receive accommodations.